-And the union organizers come in and sit down, and it's awkward at first, and then they tell me about the situation on the ground.
-There is so much turmoil in southern China, so much happening just beneath the surface.
-And they tell me about the two Honda plants that have gone on strike in the north of the province and how they helped organize that strike, and I think about what it would mean to go on strike in a country where even being a member of a union can get you thrown in prison, what it would take to be pushed to that point.
+And the union organizers come in and sit down, and it's awkward at first.
+They tell me about the two Honda plants that have gone on strike in the north of the province, and I think about what it would mean to go on strike in a country where even being a member of a union can get you thrown in prison, what it would take to be pushed to that point.

-And these organizers are young.
-They don't even look college-aged, they look younger than that.
 And I say to them, "How do you know who's right to work with you?
 How do you find people to help you organize, to do what you do?"

-And this sort of breaks the narrative, and they look at each other bashfully, and they say, "Well, we talk a lot, we have a lot of meetings-we meet at coffeehouses, different Starbucks in Guangzhou, we exchange papers, sometimes there are books..."
+And this sort of breaks the narrative, and they look at each other bashfully, and they say, "Well, we talk a lot, we have a lot of meetings-we meet at coffeehouses, we exchange papers, sometimes there are books..."